 The point of this metaphor is to portray how something small can cause a huge change.

-And this is true for everyone.
-Something you do can cause good, or bad things, in other areas simply because of the way things are connected.
+And this is generally true for evertyhing and everyone.
+Something you do can cause good, or bad things, in other areas of your life simply because of the way things are connected.

 That’s the essence of systems thinking.
 Everything is linked in one giant system.
-For instance, if you don’t treat your children well, they will grow up careless of others and afraid of exploring different ideas and concepts but they won’t understand why that is.
+For instance, if you don’t treat your children well, they will grow up careless of others and afraid of exploring different ideas and concepts, but they’ll have a little idea of why that is.
 Eventually, they might even transfer the initial “education” received by you to their own successors.

-Or, to give you another example, if you’re unable to figure out what are the weak spots in your organization, you’ll continue to invest in the wrong things which will produce weak outcomes and lose you money.
+Or, to give you another example, if you’re unable to figure out what are the weak spots in your organization, you’ll continue to invest in the wrong products which will lead to weak outcomes and financial losses.